 Figure 1: Flower highlighted using a rectangle with no fill

-In this tutorial, we'll show you how you can remove the fill from a shape in PowerPoint 2013:
+In this tutorial, we'll show you how you can remove the fill from a shape in PowerPoint 2016 for Mac:

 Figure 3: Shape Fill drop-down gallery

-From the Shape Fill drop-down gallery, choose the No Fill option, as shown highlighted in blue within Figure 3, above.
+- Within the Shape Fill drop-down gallery, choose the No Fill option (the first option within the drop-down gallery), as shown in Figure 3, above.

 Figure 4: Shape without any fill

 Fills for Shapes: No Fill for Shapes (Glossary Page)

 No Fill for Shapes in PowerPoint 2016 for Windows

 No Fill for Shapes in PowerPoint 2013 for Windows